syntax-tree/hast-util-from-dom/readme.md

 ###### `options.afterTransform`

-Function called when a DOM node is transformed into a hast node (`Function?`).
+Function called after a DOM node is transformed into a hast node (`Function?`).
 Given the DOM node that was handled as the first parameter and the corresponding hast node as the second parameter.